One in five teenagers want to use their phones at orchestral concerts

-A new study by the Royal Philharmonic Orchestra (RPO) has revealed one in five teenagers would be more interested in orchestral music if they could use their mobile phone during a concert.
+A 2018 study by the Royal Philharmonic Orchestra (RPO) has revealed one in five teenagers would be more interested in orchestral music if they could use their mobile phone during a concert.

 The children were divided into two age groups, aged six to 10, and aged 14 to 16.